nickolasburr/blog/_posts/2018-09-21-magento-1x-threat-vectors-remediation-tactics.md

 This particular attack is common under the following conditions:

 - Default/weak front name for administrative panel
+- Default administrator username
-- Weak user password requirements
+- Weak password requirements
 - Lack of access and activity monitoring

 #### Mitigation

 Effectively managing brute-force attacks is probably the easiest type of attack to mitigate.
-By using the following tools (or any variants), you will place yourself in a better position to handle brute-force attacks at both the network and application level.
+As an example, by using the following tools (or any of their variants), you can develop a more transparent monitoring system that will put you in a better position to handle brute-force attacks at both the network and application level.

+Techniques and tools I use include:

 - Strong front name for administrative panel
-- Strong user password requirements
+- Strong password requirements<sup>1</sup>
 - Admin access and activity monitoring
   + [Admin Actions Log](https://amasty.com/admin-actions-log.html)
 - Multifactor Authentication